'She is too young to die': Family take legal action after hospital advises to let 44yo mum die

 The hospital's chief medical officer Dr Margaret Wilsher said it could be distressing to have a very ill loved one, and staff remained committed to working closely with the family.

 Meanwhile, intensive care doctors have told the family she has severe brain damage and will likely die.
-They've advised the family to remove the tube, known as a trachea, to allow her to die "peacefully".
+They've advised the family to remove the trachea (windpipe) tube to allow her to die "peacefully".

 However, the family members were not ready to let her go and said they felt extremely distressed that doctors were, in their opinion, pressuring them to do so.